 Mikaela Bennett is a recent graduate of The Juilliard School in New York and is becoming celebrated as a singer and actress for her work on stage and in the concert hall.
+In February 2019 Mikaela was honored by Lincoln Center with a ‘Lincoln Center Award for Emerging Artists’.
 On stage, Mikaela made her professional debut in 2017 starring as Penelope in The Golden Apple at City Center Encores!
-In 2018 Mikaela originated the role of Norma in Dick Scanlan and Carmel Dean’s new musical Renascence in New York City and at the 2018 Prototype Festival she originated the title role of Acquanetta in a new Opera composed by Michael Gordon and directed by Daniel Fish.
+In 2018 Mikaela originated the role of Norma in Dick Scanlan and Carmel Dean’s new musical Renascence in New York City and at the 2018 Prototype Festival she originated the title role of Acquanetta in a new opera composed by Michael Gordon and directed by Daniel Fish.